Wrongful Discharge in Violation of Public Policy

 EXAMPLES OF VIOLATION OF PUBLIC POLICY

-WRONGFUL TERMINATION AS MEANS OF PUBLIC POLICY VIOLATION
+WRONGFUL TERMINATION AS A VIOLATION OF PUBLIC POLICY

 CONSTRUCTIVE DISCHARGE AS VIOLATION OF PUBLIC POLICY

 Violations of public policy can still occur even after you have been terminated from your work.
 Even after resigning, you can still file for violation of public policy against your employer if questionable circumstances led towards your resignation.
 If you are compelled to resign due to having a hostile work environment created by your employer, this is called constructive discharge.
 In constructive discharge or constructive dismissal, employees are left with no other option but to resign due to having an unhealthy or hostile work environment caused by their employer.
 This may be due to constant harassment, discrimination or unjust treatment.
 Since the resignation was not truly voluntary, it is still considered a termination.

 In the unlikely event that you consider resigning despite liking your work, having good benefits and a good salary, then the reason could be that your employer is fostering a hostile work environment.
 Given these circumstances, Mesriani Law Group can walk you through the steps in gathering documents that would support your violation of public policy claims against your employer.

 USUAL ALIBI BY EMPLOYERS

 If you are seeking a claim for wrongful discharge against your employer, always remember that they will always have prepared reasons for your termination, albeit misplaced.
 Never go after your employers alone because they have the means to make sure that your complaints are denied or misconstrued.
 Before filing a case or complaint against your employer, make sure that you have gathered all the evidence you need to support your claims, such as work memos, printed e-mail correspondence, saved letters or texts from your employers as well as statements from your co-workers to support your claim.